dhruvateamaps/kata/README.md

 This file contains the list of components and their respective responsibilities

 All Architecture Design Records are stored in files starting with adr_

+Please refer ARCHITECHTURE_DIAGRAM_ver2.png for a diagramatic representation of the various components and their interfaces